musinguil/regtemp/README.md

 # regtemp
-Raspberry service created to avoid overheating of the CPU
+Raspberry service created to avoid overheating of the CPU if your are using your device as a server.

 ## Installation

-Follow instructions to install the service
+Follow instructions to install the service.
 ```
   git clone https://github.com/musinguil/regtemp.git
   cd regtemp